alextwl/lcd1602gpio/README.md

 * Read function is not yet implemented so it **does not read Busy Flag (BF)** and the default value of delay is much longer to ensure each LCD instruction can be executed in time.
-  The performance of manipulating a LCD module will be slower than expected.
+  The performance of manipulating an LCD module will be slower than expected.

 ## Examples